evanmac123/UNGC/README.md

 You can see a list of all supported Capistrano tasks by running `cap -T` from within the project directory.

-### Cron Jobs
+### Scheduled Jobs

-The application requires a daily scheduled job to notify organizations of their COP submission deadline:
+The application requires a daily scheduled cron job to notify organizations of their COP submission deadline:

 ```
 rails runner 'CopReminder.new.notify_all' RAILS_ENV=production
 ```

-The application also requires a daily scheduled job to update organizations' COP state:
+The application also requires a daily scheduled cron job to update organizations' COP state:

 ```
 rails runner 'CopStatusUpdater.new.update_all' RAILS_ENV=production